PiSupply/PaPiRus/README.md

 # PaPiRus
 Resources for PaPiRus ePaper eInk display

+Before using PaPiRus, do not forget to enable the SPI interface.
+You can enable it by using `sudo raspi-config` then `Advanced options` > `SPI`.

 # Setup PaPiRus
 ```bash
 # Run this line and PaPiRus will be setup and installed